Vrushall/Machine-learning-projects/Image-Classification/README.md

 - Perform more hyperparameter tuning (embedding size, hidden size, learning rate)

 Also created a function at the end for reusability, for similar image-captioning models, which trains the model and validates it and plots graphs to visualize the loss and accuracy.
+This project is open-source and available for learning purposes.